graphcore/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

 For the single IPU models (Model and Sequential) gradients and activations are returned for one layer.

+#### Known issue

+At the moment, the `outfeed_layers.MaybeOutfeed` layer cannot be used in non-pipelined Sequential models.

 #### Options

 The following command line options are available.
 See the code for other ways of changing the behaviour of the example.

- * --model-type: One of "Model", "Sequential", "PipelineModel", "PipelineSequential".
-Default is "PipelineSequential".
+ * --model-type: One of "Model", "Sequential".
+Default is "Sequential".
+ * --no-pipelining: If set, pipelining will not be used.
+Default is False (i.e. pipelining is used).
  * --outfeed-pre-accumulated-gradients: If set then outfeed the pre-accumulated rather than accumulated gradients (only makes a difference when using gradient accumulation)
- * --gradient-accumulation: enables gradient accumulation when using the Model or Sequential models.
-It is used by default when using the PipelineModel or PipelineSequential models.
+ * --use-gradient-accumulation: enables gradient accumulation even when not using pipelining.
+It is enabled by default when using pipelining.
  * --steps-per-epoch: The number of steps to run per epoch.
 Default is 2000.
  * --epochs: The number of epochs to run.
 Default is 3.
  * --gradients-filters: Space separated strings used to select which gradients